EGFR Inhibitor AZD9291 (Osimertinib) and Monoclonal antibodies (Necitumumab) side effects and best dosing for Lung

-- To characterize the pharmacokinetics of AZD9291 in combination with necitumumab.
+To characterize the pharmacokinetics of AZD9291 in combination with necitumumab.

 II.
-To explore biomarkers of response and resistance to previous EGFR-TKIs and with the combination by studying biopsied tumor tissue at baseline and at progression, as well as serial plasma deoxyribonucleic acid (DNA) specimens.
+To explore biomarkers of response and resistance to previous EGFR-tyrosine kinase inhibitors (TKIs) and with the combination by studying biopsied tumor tissue at baseline and at progression, as well as serial plasma deoxyribonucleic acid (DNA) specimens.

 III.
 To create patient derived xenograft (PDX) models of patients with EGFR-mutant NSCLC both prior to study initiation and at acquired resistance to treatment.

 OUTLINE: This is a dose-escalation study of necitumumab.

 Patients receive osimertinib orally (PO) once daily (QD) on days 1-21 and necitumumab intravenously (IV) over 60 minutes on days 1 and 8.
 Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 4 weeks, 8 weeks, every 12 weeks for 1 year, and annually thereafter.